 - Don't wear strong colognes.

-- Don't draw attention to yourself; you're good behavior will get you all the attention you need.
+- Don't draw attention to yourself; your good behavior will get you all the attention you need.

 - Don't be arrogant.
 This matches up with being modest.
 It's worth mentioning twice.

 - Don't spit.
 This should go without saying.
 Not only is it unsanitary, it's also extremely unappealing.